A Brief Overview of Git

 (“Commit” as a noun means “a specific version of the repository history”, while “commit” as a verb means “create a new version with the smallest reasonable difference from the current version.”)

-is the “scratchwork” as you are making the edits
+git add is the “scratchwork” as you are making the edits

-creates the version. git push
+creates the version. git push is irrevocable1 and

 updates the rest of the world about your changes.